larrybird805/ZoHo/README.md

 # ZoHo
+All things ZoHo.
+See functions folder for code as of July 18, 2024

+## Flows
 Most of these Flows follow the format:
 Webhook -> Function (on error)-> Send Email

-## Flows
 1) Course feex section schedule create, update, or delete -> Webbook > managecoursefees()